MrKWatkins/ZXSpectrumNextTests/Tests/Misc/ZilogDMA/ReadMe.txt

  - any read from DMA port without read request command will read status byte
  - the values after transfer N are: counter=0, A.adr=AadrS+N+1, B.adr=BadrS+N+1 (counter and B.adr differ)
+   (counter=N since core 3.1.5 - byte order of counter is fixed)
  - status byte has never bit 0 set (any byte transferred)

 This behaviour and differences from legacy DMA chips may change in future